 Notary System Notarization is a system under which a notary, a State agent whose functions are to officially certify legal matters related to the life of a private person such as the conclusion of a contract, certifies matters as prescribed by law, by such means as preparing notarial instruments.
 By having a notary participate in the preparation of the contract in advance and check the legality and the validity of the contents, this system guarantees the protection of individual's rights and helps prevent possible future legal disputes.
 In this sense, it is a "preventive justice" system.
 Notaries, working at the request of the persons and/or parties involved, perform tasks including creating notarial instruments like wills, certifying private instruments, certifying articles of incorporation and attaching fixed dates.
 With regard to digital documents notaries are capable of certification of private electromic or magretic records, attachment of fixed dates and preservation and certification of digital information (electric notary system).
-Notaries are appointed by the Minister of Justice, and their instruction and supervision is also performed under the Minister of Justice (Legal Affairs Bureau directors, District Legal Affairs Bureau directors).
-About 500 notaries are working in about 300 notary offices throughout the country.
-PICK UP!

-Improvement of Basic Laws on Civil Matters

-The world, is changing rapidly in aspects such as the living environment, etc. Will laws be reviewed?
-There are various fundamental laws on civil affairs: the Civil Code, the Commercial Code, the Companies Act, and the Code of Civil Procedure; and they stipulate the basic rules for people 's daily lives and economic transactions, the family system, and judicial proceedings.
+Notaries are appointed by the Minister of Justice, and their instruction and supervision is also performed under the Minister of Justice (Legal Affairs Bureau directors, District Legal Affairs Bu- About 500 notaries are working in about 300 notary offices throughout the country.
+Improvement of Basic Laws on Civil Matters The world, is changing rapidly in aspects such as the living environment, etc. Will laws be reviewed?
+There are various fundamental laws on civil affairs: the Civil Code, the Commercial Code, the Companies Act, and the Code of Civil Procedure; and they stipulate the basic rules for people's daily lives and economic transactions, the family system, and judicial proceedings.
 Recently in Japan, socioeconomic circumstances have been changing significantly, and public awareness has greatly diversified.
 The Ministry of Justice is conducting necessary examinations and reviews to make the fundamental laws on civil affairs responsive to those changes and suited to the current era.
 The Ministry also delivers its views on law bills governed by other ministries and agencies on whether they are consistent with the fundamental laws from a standpoint of governing the fundamental laws on civil affairs.
-Civil Code 0 In 2013, a partial amendment was made to the Civil Code specifying equal division of inheritance between legitimate and illegitimate children following a decision of unconstitutionality in a case judged by the Supreme Court on September 4th of that year.
+Civil Code In 2013, a partial amendment was made to the Civil Code specifying equal division of inheritance between children born in wedlock and out of wedlock following a decision of unconstitutionality in a case judged by the Supreme Court on September 4th of that year.
+Moreover, in 2016, another partial amendment was made to the Civil Code to shorten the six-month remarriage waiting period to 100 days following a decision of unconstitutionality in a case judged by the Supreme Court on December 16th, 2015.
 Furthermore, concerning the current Civil Code, the Ministry has sent a proposal for a bill to amend sections of the Civil Code regarding the law of obligations to the Diet. and we are presently examining possibilities for a review of codes related to inheritance.
-Commercial Code In 2014, amendments were made to the corporate laws with the aim of strengthening corporate governance, etc. Regarding the commercial code as well, the Ministry is currently preparing for a review of regulations governing transport and maritime commerce (corporate activities involving the use of ocean-going ships, such as sea transport).
+Commercial Code In 2014, amendments were made to the corporate laws with the aim of strengthening corporate governance, etc. Regarding the commercial code as well, in October 2016, the Ministry has sent a proposal for a bill to amend sections of Commercial Code regarding regulations governing transport and maritime commerce (corporate activities involving the use of ocean-going ships, such as sea transport) to the Diet.